 Both Rates 194 and 195 have two components, which include delivery and power supply rates.
 Both the delivery rates and power supply charges will be differentiated over time, as discussed below.
 Rate 194 is a 2-period TOD rate featuring a peak period on weekdays (excluding holidays) from 3 PM to 7 PM, while all other hours are off-peak.
 There will be a 2:1 peak-to-off-peak ratio for both the delivery and power supply rate.
 Rate 195 is a 3-period TOD rate featuring a peak period on weekdays from 3 PM to 7 PM (excluding holidays) and a super off-peak period from 10 PM to 6 AM every day, with an off-peak period for all other times.
-Rate 195 utilizes different ratios to distinguish the delivery rates and power supply charges across peak, off-peak, and super off-peak periods for both summer and winter seasons.2 Staff has appended a comparison of LIPA's current Flat Rate and its proposed TOD rates.
-The appendix also delineates the default 2-period rate and optional 3-period rate's peak, off-peak, and super off-peak periods, as well as the ratios used to differentiate the rates.
+Rate 195 utilizes different ratios to distinguish the delivery rates and power supply charges across peak, off-peak, and super off-peak periods for both summer and winter seasons.2 Staff has appended a comparison of LIPA's current Flat Rate and its proposed TOD rate's peak, off-peak, and super off-peak periods, as well as the ratios used to differentiate the rates.